hsyed/retrieve/README.md

 Interface for pulling lists from Freebase and other sources, and doing interesting things with them.
 Will keep fleshing it out.

+At the moment the codebase can fetch and demarhsall data from a few sources, it can get tvshow and Oscar winners from freebase.
+A simple DSL exists to create freebase queries of interest, though I might get rid of it if the queries aren't too diverse.
+The requests are made via Spray IO.
+The code is being developed and tested via the SBT console but a Spray Server also exists as eventually that is how the system should be interacted with.

     scala> import retrieve.freebase._
     scala> val q = Awards() AND BetweenDates("2013") scala> val qq = FreeBaseQueries.movieQuery(q).asCase.await